 Any safety equipment, such as boots or protective clothing that are required for your business, can be claimed and are eligible for a tax deduction.
-However, you must be wary of HMRC's attitude towards dual purpose clothing.
+However, you must be wary of HMRC's attitude towards dual purpose clothing, known as duality of purpose.
+It's for this reason you cannot claim for a suit, but you can claim for a uniform that you would wear exclusively for work.

 According to HMRC, "the fact that particular clothing may be necessary to carry out a particular job does not make the cost of that clothing deductible".

-Computers / IT equipment □
+Computers / IT equipment

 As long as computer equipment has been 'wholly and exclusively' purchased to aid you in your role, then it can be recorded as a business expense.
-If it has a useful life of more than a year and is not a nominal cost this should be capitalised as a fixed asset.
+If it has a useful life of more than a year this will be capitalised as a fixed asset.